Want more ADHD-friendly strategies like this?

 Why Transitions Feel So Hard

-If you have ADHD, you might feel "stuck" in an activity—especially one you really enjoy—and find it almost impossible to switch to something less appealing.
-Even if the next task isn’t bad, per se, it still takes effort to break your focus and move.
+If you have ADHD, you might feel "stuck" in an activity—especially one you really enjoy—and find it almost painful to switch to something else.
+Even if the next task isn’t one you sate, it still takes effort to break your focus and move.

 For example: